-The Company in the normal course of business carries out transactions with various related parties which comprise of Holding Company, Associated Companies, Chief Executive Officer and Directors.
-Detail of transactions with related parties, which are not specifically disclosed in these financial statements, are as follows:
+The Company in the normal course of business carries out transactions with various related parties which comprise the Parent, associated companies, chief executive officer and directors.
+Detail of transactions with related parties, which are disclosed in relevant notes to these financial statements.